NaoCoding/Interactive-Fiction-Engine.c/README.md

 #character // config of a character
 #scene   // create a scene for your script

+*path attributions should be relative path to your folder

 ```
 <h3>Attributes / Elements of tags</h3>